ibm-cloud-docs/ibm-spectrum-lsf/using-spectrum-scale-storage.md

 Before you begin, make sure to complete the steps for [Getting started with {{site.data.keyword.spectrum_full_notm}}](/docs/ibm-spectrum-lsf?topic=ibm-spectrum-lsf-getting-started-tutorial).

-## Configuring Spectrum Scale storage
+## Configuring Storage Scale storage
 {: #configure-scale-storage}

 To configure and use {{site.data.keyword.scale_short}} storage, the `spectrum_scale_enabled` [deployment value](/docs/ibm-spectrum-lsf?topic=ibm-spectrum-lsf-deployment-values) must be set to "true".
 The remaining {{site.data.keyword.scale_short}} storage parameters ("scale_xx") must be set to deploy the wanted storage cluster configuration.

-## Checking the Spectrum Scale file system
+## Checking the Storage Scale file system
 {: #check-scale-file-system}

 Complete the following steps to check the {{site.data.keyword.scale_short}} file system: